Promotion Review Process for Faculty

 - Final decision by the provost

-P&T/CS&P candidates will receive decision letters from the provost during the last week of April.
-Career-track candidates can expect their decision letters no later than March 31.
+Career-track, P&T/CS&P candidates will receive decision letters from the provost during the last week of April.

 Candidates, mentors, supporting staff and unit heads should always refer to: